Obsessive Compulsive Disorder (OCD) (cont.)

 An obsession is defined as a recurrent thought, impulse, or image that either recurs or persists and causes severe anxiety.
 These thoughts are irresistible to the OCD sufferer despite the person's usually realizing that these thoughts are irrational.
 Examples of obsessions include worries about germs/cleanliness or about safety or order.
 A compulsion is a ritual/behavior that the individual with OCD engages in repeatedly, either because of their obsessions or according to a rigid set of rules.
 The aforementioned obsessions may result in compulsions like excessive hand washing, skin picking, lock checking, or repeatedly arranging items.
 Different than the repetitive behaviors of compulsions, habits are behaviors that occur with little to no thought, are repeated routinely, are not done in response to an obsession, are not particularly time-consuming, and do not cause stress.
 Examples of habits include cracking knuckles or storing car keys in a coat pocket.

 The diagnosis of OCD has been described in medicine for at least the past 100 years.
-Statistics on the number of people in the United States who have OCD range from 1%-2%, or more than 2-3 million adults.
-Many famous people suffer from OCD.
+Statistics on the number of people in the United States who have OCD range from 1%-2%, or more than 2 million adults.
 Interestingly, the frequency with which it occurs and the symptoms with which it presents are remarkably similar, regardless of the culture of the sufferer.
 The average age of onset of the disorder is 19 years, although it often begins during the childhood or the teenage years and usually develops by 30 years of age.
 It tends to afflict more males than females.

 Symptoms of OCD in children do not always include an understanding that their obsessions or compulsions are unreasonable.
 They might also have tantrums when prevented from completing rituals.
 Also in contrast to symptoms in adults, those in children and teenagers tend to include physical complaints like tiredness, headaches and stomach upset.